[Review] The Little Stranger (2018)

-The Little Stranger is partly haunted house, part ghost story, part mystery, and part thriller, but yet, not fully any of these.
+The Little Stranger is half haunted house, half ghost story, part mystery, and part thriller, but yet, not fully any of these.
 The final twist at the end of the film is smart, giving it a literal, supernatural explanation for the metaphorical way in which Faraday’s childhood self has been sabotaging his adult life, all of his life.
-I also feel that it felt slightly rushed, even at the actual play time it had, and had this been made into a mini-series or limited series TV show, it would have been way more satisfying.
+I also feel that it felt slightly rushed, even at the actual playtime it had and had this been made into a mini-series or limited series TV show, it would have been way more satisfying.
 Either way, it was a damn good movie.
 One the people will either get or not get, it’s really that simple.
 I highly recommend, go see this one!

 Title: The Little Stranger